Space to Be Different: Ksenija Kadic and Fluidity of Self

 Ksenija first presented the idea of Fluidity of Self at a conference in Boston.
 Though at the time it was incredibly well received, this was only the beginning.

 The basis of her philosophy is an exploration of six key principles which Ksenija says can be followed chronologically like ‘a mini journey’ or ‘mixed up’.
 They are as follows:

 Ksenija and her long-term collaborator gained an art residency in London, where they intended to recreate a play around the idea of Fluidity of Self.
-However, what came to past was a much longer, more abstract process.
+However, what came to pass was a much longer, more abstract process.
 Instead of creating a physical performance, they began an elongated “process of play”; utilising boxes to create imaginary scenarios and thought-process exercises.

 The boxes represented ‘Fixedness’, Fluidity’ and ‘Other’.
 Participants joined the pair and interacted with these boxes, exploring these categories through different themes.

 A watershed moment for Ksenija during this period was when she stumbled across the ‘box of past’.
 They had begun that day by playing with the categories of Past, Present and Future, each representing Fixed, Fluid and Other respectively.
 “I was playing with the Past box and I could not open it.
 I froze.
-I was getting panics attacks.
+I was getting panic attacks.
 I just simply couldn’t do it”.
-With the warmth understanding and support of her collaborator, Ksenija eventually opened the box..
+With the warmth understanding and support of her collaborator, Ksenija eventually opened the box...
 “I could see the letters, past pictures”

 “Now when I reflect on it, I see why this was, it was to do with my journey.”